cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 and Txx already act horizontally.
 Similarly, why are Mxy and Txy multiplied by dh/dy in the second row of the equation?
 Analogous comments apply to equation (6).
 An explanation of this would be helpful.

+Liu and Zoback [1992] devote some attention to the horizontal loading function (primarily, see the "Effect of Topography on Tectonic Stress" Section in their paper).
+While we do state in the beginnign of the section that we use methods derived by Liu and Zoback [1992], we realized that we should also cite their paper where we give the horizontal loading function, and we have edited the sentence equation (5) to state that these loading functions are derived by Liu and Zoback [1992].

+Yes, Mxx, Txx, Mxy, and Txy act horizontally, but they represent normal tractions in horizontal directions on vertical planes, and not tractions on the free surface.
+Mxx, etc, aboce the reference level, here taken to be mean sea level, only excite shear traction on the free surface (warranting their inclusion into the horizontal loading function) if topography varies.
+We think of this as due to the fact that you are changing the total size of the vertical planes that tractions resulting from Mxx, etc, are acting upon.
+This change in horizontal normal tration results in a shear stress on the reference surface and stresses are propagated into the half-space via the Cerruti solutions.

 ### References